ocicl/ocicl/README.md

 ``ocicl`` is a modern alternative to quicklisp.
 It is modern in the sense that:
 * all software is distributed over secure (TLS) connections.
 * all software is bundled as OCI-compliant artifacts and distributed from an OCI-compliant registry (the github container registry).
-* sigstore tooling is used ensure the authenticity of all software bundles.
+* sigstore tooling is used ensure the integrity and authenticity of all software bundles.
 * all software bundles are project-local, making it easy to lock specific versions to your own projects.
 * all software bundles are built and published transparently using hosted CI infrastructure (github actions).

+``ocicl`` rhymes with "ossicle", a tiny bone embedded in your middle ear.
+Like the ossicles in your ear, the ``ocicle-runtime`` is a tiny library that is embedded in your lisp image.
+It is responsible for finding and loading ASDF systems that you manage with the ``ocicl` command line tool.

-It is also under active development, and may not work for you.
+``ocicl`` is under active development, and may not work for you.

 Quick Start
 ------------